Azure-Samples/cognitive-services-speech-sdk/samples/batch/batch-ingestion-client/Setup/guide.md

 The following 2 steps are optional.
 Omitting them will result in using the base model to obtain transcripts.
 If you have created a Speech model, then

-* Enter optionally an Acoustic model

-* Enter optionally a Language model
+* Enter optionally a custom model

 Transcripts are obtained by polling the service.
 We acknowledge that there is a cost related to that.
 So, the following setting gives you the option to limit that cost by telling your Azure Function how